kabeer-prog/tip-calculator-FrontEnd-Mentor/README.md

 **To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

 ## The challenge
+Knowledge of eventlisteners on the buttons.
+When a button is clicked, an action should happen

 Your challenge is to build out this tip calculator app and get it looking as close to the design as possible.